preetsuthar17/preetsuthar.me/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+---

+title: Introduction to Next.js Startup Boilerplate
+date: "2024-12-21"
+excerpt: A comprehensive guide to setting up and using the Next.js Startup Boilerplate for rapid SaaS application development.
+author: Preet Suthar

+---